vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 The [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) (or 80/20 rule) is often applied to productivity and time management to explain that 20% of your time spent will account for 80% of the results.
 However, people often forget the implied correllary, which is that the last 20% of a project will consume 80% of your time.
 For the Recite project, the time spent between building a complete, production-ready extension and making the app available to users was even more extreme than 80/20.
 I spent less than one working day making the software functional and more than 11 weeks stuck in review processes.

-Come along with me as we descend into a developer's nightmare, one stage at a time:
+Come along with me as we descend into an app approval hellscape, one stage at a time:
 - Part 1: Dreadfully long review times.
 - Part 2: Want to charge for your Chrome extension?
 Too bad.
 - Part 3: Surprise!
 An extra submission process!